ProvableHQ/workshop/token/README.md

 leo run transfer_public_to_private aleo17vy26rpdhqx4598y5gp7nvaa9rk7tnvl6ufhvvf4calsrrqdaqyshdsf5z 30u64
 ```

-When calling transfer_public_to_private, we see the finalize function with the arguments to modify Alice's public token mapping (address, amount), and a private record created that's owned by Bob and contains 110 tokens.
+When calling `transfer_public_to_private`, we see the finalize function with the arguments to modify Alice's public token mapping (address, amount), and a private record created that's owned by Bob and contains 110 tokens.

 ## <a id="step5"></a> Private to Public Transfer